robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

 To prevent the user from having to load a separate dataset for the Tensor model and another dataset for the other models, we implemented in MDT model protocol options.
 This way, the end user can provide the whole protocol file and the models will pick from it what they need.

+Please note that these volume selections only work with columns in the protocol, not with the ``extra_protocol`` maps.

 There are two ways to enable this mechanism in your composite model.
 The first is to add the ``volume_selection`` directive to your model: